lakenen/teledraw-canvas/Readme.md

 // returns a new (blank) canvas element the same size as this tdcanvas element var tmpCanvas = canvas.getTempCanvas();

-// returns a data url (image/png) of the canvas, optionally scaled to w x h pixels var dataURL = canvas.toDataURL(w, h);
+// returns a data url (image/png) of the canvas, optionally a portion of the canvas specified by x, y, w, h var dataURL = canvas.toDataURL(0, 0, 100, 100);

-// draw an image data url to the canvas and when it's finished, calls the given
+// draw an image to the canvas and when it's finished, calls the given
-// callback function (with `this` as the TeledrawCanvas Object) canvas.fromDataURL(url, function () { alert('done!'); });
+// callback function (with `this` as the TeledrawCanvas Object)
+// this is also an alias for canvas.fromImageURL canvas.fromDataURL(url, function () { alert('done!'); });

 // get the ImageData of the canvas element